TheCandidStartup/TheCandidStartup.github.io/_drafts/nanite-graphics-pipeline.md

 Unreal has a rich collection of utilities for scene preparation, centered around the Unreal Editor.
 Models can be imported from a variety of sources.
 Like Navisworks, complex geometry is tessellated into triangle meshes.
 The meshes are then further subdivided into clusters of 128 triangles or less.

 Clusters are the basis for Nanite's LOD generation algorithm.
-At each LOD level clusters are arranged into groups of 8 to 32 clusters.
+At each LOD level, clusters are arranged into groups of 8 to 32 clusters.
 Each group is decimated to half the number of triangles and then split into 4 to 16 new clusters.
 The boundary of each group is left unchanged so that there will be no cracks when rendering adjacent clusters at LOD level *L* and *L-1*.
 The process repeats at the next level up with the key difference that a different set of groups with different boundaries is used.
 This ensures that all boundaries will eventually be decimated.

 LOD generation doubles the total number of triangles stored, so it is important to be as space efficient as possible.
 Similarly to Navisworks, everything is serialized to a compressed on disk format designed so that geometry can be streamed in and decompressed on the fly.